 Here is a virtual reality tour of the area.
 Click on the symbol to progress to the next view click and drag the image to look around each scene in 360 degrees.
 (Just like google maps) There is also a map to see all the locations of the tour. (click on the round buttons at the bottom of the screen)

 In each view you can see icons of the different seasons in the top left of the screen use these to switch between seasons.
 It is amazing to see the difference.
+There is a circular map button that allows you to see all the points and move quickly between them (click on the map border to close it)

 This tour also works with a smart phone and VR headset.
 To use load website on phone and click on the headset icon choose your headset type.